‘Black Panther’ debuts at top of Chinese mainland box office to mixed reviews

 "A mediocre movie being bragged as the work of a god… Aside from the music, there is nothing to be excited about," commented Douban user Wandering Swordsman.

 "The portrayal of Black Panther as king is too lofty and there is too much preaching in the first half of the film, making it really dry," wrote film critic Chu Mufeng on Sina Weibo.
-"Its North American box office success seems to suggest the film's social significance is greater than its content."
+"Its North American box office success seems to suggest the film's social significance outrides its content."

 "The lack of popularity of Black Panther's story in China as well as the film's loose connection with previous Marvel Cinematic Universe productions may cause the Chinese audience to find the film boring," Zuo Heng, an associate research fellow from the China Film Art Research Center, told the Global Times on Friday.